ametaSan/acg-ametaSan/task01/README.md

 ![](../doc/pullrequest.png)

 P.S.
-This task has been pushed again to make the pull request...
+This task has been pushed again to make the pull request.

 ----